 We aim to bring you a stand out pub

-and a tempting beer or two every month.
+or a tempting beer every month.

 Mainly they will be from the North West of England, North Wales or Shropshire and now and again Yorkshire.
 The pubs will always feature cask ales and the beers will generally be on cask, with occasional bottles or cans.

 BEER OF THE MONTH

 Peerless offers this comforting full-bodied black and easy drinking stout as a perfect antidote to a dark and stormy November lockdown night.